 Who is on the selection committee?

 Faculty members from the Colleges of Liberal Arts, Natural Sciences and Mathematics, Health and Human Service, and Engineering sit on the selection committee.

 How many students will BUILD select this year?

 - Scholars Program: Up to 16 students will be selected to participate in this 3-4 semester program.
 This application is a joint application between BUILD, MARC U*STAR, and RISE.
 Please check with these other two programs for their availability and time commitment.

 - Fellows Program: Up to 20 students will be selected to participate in this 1-2 semester program.

 Do I need to be available during the summer?

 What is the difference between BUILD, MARC U*STAR, and RISE?

 BUILD, MARC U*STAR and RISE are very similar programs.
 MARC U*STAR requires students to be in the University Honors Program (UHP) and have a 3.0 GPA.
 BUILD and RISE do not have GPA requirements but are looking for students that can be competitive for graduate school.
 MARC U*STAR and RISE focus on students from the Colleges of Natural Sciences and Mathematics, Engineering, and also the Department of Psychology.
 BUILD accepts students from those two colleges, but also the College of Health and Human Services, as well as all departments in the College of Liberal Arts.
-The biggest factor on how your experience will go with these programs is which mentor you choose.
-You will be in a Learning Community with each program for 1 hour week but you will be working with your mentor for 15-20 hours per week.
-So make sure to do your homework and speak to your potential mentors to make sure they would be a good fit.
+Your experience will depend largely on which mentor you choose.
+You will be working with your mentor for 15-20 hours per week during the academic year.
+Be sure to do your homework and speak to your potential mentors to make sure they would be a good fit.